kwon514/ConcertBooking/Organisation.md

 Domain model organisation:

 * The domain model is organised into 5 domain classes: Booking, Concert, Performer, Seat, and User.
 These 5 classes were sufficient to maintain in the database for our implementation.
+We made use of eager fetching within the web service for concert and performers, concert and dates, and bookings and seats.